-Any non-conformances identified as a result of these audits shall be managed as per the non-conformance and corrective action requirements outlined in Clause 10.2 of MRT\$50.
+Any non-conformances identified as a result of these audits shall be raised as an NCR by the Contractor and managed as per non-conformance requirements.

-9.2 Non-conformances and incidents
+9.2 Non-Conformances and Incidents

-Management and reporting of non-conformances and incidents relating to erosion and sediment control shall be as per requirements for environmental non-conformances and incidents (Clause 7.4 of MRTS51).
-Notification to the Administrator or the Principal does not in any way negate the requirements on the Contractor to notify DEHP, other regulatory authorities and landowners under the Environmental Protection Act or other Acts.
+Management and reporting of non-conformances and incidents relating to erosion and sediment control shall be as per requirements for environmental non conformances and incidents (Clause 7.4 of MRTS51).
+Notification to the Administrator or the Principal does not in any way negate the requirements on the Contractor to notify DEHP, other regulatory authorities and landowners under the Environmental Protection or other Acts.

 The Administrator reserves the right to seek costs against the Contractor for incidents that cause environmental harm.
 The costs shall correspond to the cost for additional administration of the contract (which may include investigation of the incident, internal and external reporting of incident, meetings and correspondence).
-The costs shall be recovered based on the hourly rate listed in Clause 6 of Annexure MRTS52.
+The costs shall be recovered based on the hourly rate listed in Clause 6 of MRTS52 Annexure.

-9.3 Records and reporting
+9.3 Records and Reporting

-The Contractor shall establish records to show the Contractors conformance to the requirements of this Specification and other relevant reference documents.
+The Contractor shall establish records to show the Contractors conformance to the requirements of this Technical Specification and other relevant reference documents.
 All records and registers maintained by the Contractor shall be available for inspection by the Administrator upon request.

-For general and high risk sites, compliance with and issues relating to Erosion and Sediment Control shall be reported with the Contractor monthly environmental report (Clause 7.3 of MRTS51).
+For medium and high risk sites compliance with and issues relating to Erosion and Sediment Control shall be reported with the Contractor monthly environmental report (Clause 7.3 of MRTS51).